apache/nuttx/configs/esp32-core/README.txt

   These steps are given in setup guide in ESP-IDF repository: https://github.com/espressif/esp-idf/blob/master/docs/linux-setup.rst#alternative-step-1-compile-the-toolchain-from-source-using-crosstool-ng

-  NOTE: the xtensa-esp32-elf configuration is only available in the xtensa-1.22.x branch.
+  NOTE: The xtensa-esp32-elf configuration is only available in the xtensa-1.22.x branch.